 When both AdditiveExpression and MultiplicativeExpression evaluate to either an XML object or an XMLList, the addition operator starts by creating a new, empty XMLList as the return value.
-If the left operand evaluates to an XML object, it is added to the return value.
-If the left operand evaluates to an XMLList, each XML property of the XMLList is added to the return value in order.
+If the left operand evaluates to an XML object, it is added to the return value in order.
+Likewise, if the right operand evaluates to an XML object, it is added to the return value in order.
 Likewise, if the right operand evaluates to an XML object, it is added to the return value.
 Otherwise, if it is an XMLList each XML property of the XMLList is added to the return value in order.